ninell-oldenburg/open-speech/README.md

 You need Python 3.x as well as the modules numpy, matplotlib, ffmpeg, sounddevice, tkinter, portaudio, pyaudio, parselmouth.

+## Problems

+This following issue occured to me several times on Mac Catalina: https://github.com/YannickJadoul/Parselmouth/issues/10 Solved it with installing and uninstalling either python-parselmouth or just parselmouth via pip or pip3, respectively (try both).

 # Share

 Please use the code and/or edit it.
 Let me know, what you are going to do with it.
 I'd be glad to hear.
 Everything is licensed